-Housing Authority of the County of Jefferson is a public housing agency in Punxsutawney, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 19th, 2019, Housing Authority of the County of Jefferson has 1 waiting lists that are open now or opening soon.
+Housing Authority of the County of Jefferson is a public housing agency in Punxsutawney, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 20th, 2019, Housing Authority of the County of Jefferson has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.